wilsonmar/code-analysis/README.md

 These automate develop peer reviews.

-Parasoft is perhaps the most experienced
+Parasoft is perhaps the most experienced at applying coding rules:
  See https://www.youtube.com/watch?v=fLRVcD7EQH8

 Parasoft has recently added Service Virtualization with static analysis.